 Cirrus - copulatory orgnan of flukes which is modified appendage of the male reproductive duct.

-- Task 1.
-Study the diagram of life cycles of trematodes. - Task 2.
-Solve the problems from the practical book. - Task 3.
+Task 1.
+Study the diagram of life cycles of trematodes.

+Task 3.
 Study the micropreparations: "Liver fluke", "Eggs of the liver fluke", "Cat liver fluke", "eggs of the cat liver fluke", "Eggs of schistosomes", write indications.